15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 If you want great emulation performance but you can still work with just your smartphone, these clip-on controllers are just what you might be looking for!

-While pocket emulators can easily outperform any phone-attached wireless controller in terms of integrated controls, game-pad latency and single-purpose focus, I felt like mentioning this rather popular alternative to having a portable emulator handheld was important here.
+While pocket emulators can easily outperform any phone-attached wireless controller in terms of integrated controls, gamepad latency and single-purpose focus, I felt like mentioning this rather popular alternative to having a portable emulator handheld was important here.

 With that out of the way, let’s get to our list!

-10 Best Horizontal Retro Handhelds, 16:9 and 4:3 Models – The List
+15 Best Horizontal Retro Handhelds, 16:9, 4:3 and 3:2 Models – The List

 16:9 Aspect Ratio